digipolisantwerp/location-picker_widget_angular/README.md

      * url: the url to the mapServer containing the features to be shown on the map.
      * icon: the marker to use to show featureLayer locations.
      *
-     * An icon should include: font-awesome icon class, background color (default: transparent) and the icon color (default: #0064B)
+     * An icon should include: font-awesome icon class, the icon color (default: #0064B) and the icon size (default: 40px)
      * see: FeatureLayerIconModel
      */
     featureLayers: FeatureLayerModel[] = [];